kkos2/display-environment/README.md

 ### Update a single component

-We're using admin as an example here, but any of admin, api and display would do.
+We're using admin as an example here, but any of admin, api and client would do.

 We're updating to the latest version of the develop branch, but any refspec ( sha, tag, branch) can be used.